-Total Communication provides an array of activities and programmes for our children that encounter speech and language difficulty, literacy and numeracy difficulty, behavioural challenges or a co-morbid of presenting issues.
+Total Communication provides an array of activities and programmes for our children who encounter speech and language difficulty, literacy and numeracy difficulty, behavioural challenges or a co-morbid of presenting issues.
 We believe that there is not one programme fits all as each child has their own strengths and challenging areas.
 We aim to give the best approach for each child through combining and adjusting certain strategies that best fits their needs.
 Holistically, our programmes serve under these 3 touch points.
 We hope to provide a holistic learning experience for our children where they can learn and thrive the best.

 Speech and Language Therapy

-Speech Language Pathologists (SLPs) specialise in the development, nuances, and impairments of all aspects of communication and language learning.
+Speech-Language Pathologists (SLPs) specialise in the development, nuances, and impairments of all aspects of communication and language learning.
 With training grounded in communication and language development,

 SLPs are uniquely positioned to understand and foresee the implications to one’s overall quality of life when the developmental processes involved with these areas don’t go according to plan.
 Whether it’s working directly, liaising with teachers, parent training, or any combination of these, an individualised program supporting your child’s particular strengths and challenges can achieve gains for them and the way they interact with their world.

-In consult with you and other professionals involved in your child’s case, the Speech Language Pathologist will implement an assessment and treatment plan to maximise potential and reach goals.
-Our Speech Language Pathologists are well sought after for services provided both at schools and individual families.
+In consult with you and other professionals involved in your child’s case, the Speech-Language Pathologist will implement an assessment and treatment plan to maximise potential and reach goals.
+Our Speech-Language Pathologists are well sought after for services provided both at schools and individual families.

-Difficulties in child involving SLPs include:
+Difficulties in children involving SLPs include: